joshua-fernandes-1998/portfolio/README.md

 # Data Analyst

 ## Summary
-Data Analyst with 3 years of work experience adeptly leveraging Excel, Python, SQL, Power BI, and Git for comprehensive analysis.
-Proficient in meeting reporting requirements, ensuring data integrity, and driving efficiency.
-Ready to apply analytical prowess to excel in the role of Data Analyst, utilizing comprehensive skills and expertise to contribute effectively towards organizational goals and success.
+Data Analyst with **3 years of work experience** adeptly leveraging **Excel, Python, SQL, Power BI, and Git** for comprehensive analysis.
+Proficient in **meeting reporting requirements, ensuring data integrity,** and **driving efficiency**.
+Ready to apply analytical prowess to excel in the role of **Data Analyst**, utilizing comprehensive skills and expertise to contribute effectively towards organizational goals and success.

 ## Employment